 Collection size: 39.6 linear feet.

-Biographical material includes awards and records of honorary events, including recognition from president Bill Clinton, and Pearlstein's medical records.
+Biographical material includes awards and records of honorary events, including recognition from president Bill Clinton.
 Correspondence is with family and colleagues, including letters from Chuck Close, Will Barnet, Robert Storr, John Updike, Leland Wallin, Richard Haas, Jerome Witkin, Jack Levine and Rackstraw Downes, among others, as well as letters of recommendation from Pearlstein for colleagues and students.

 Business and financial records include four New York court summons (1965-1977), a 1972 contract to paint a double portrait of Mr. and Mrs. Steven Robinson, a 1973 loft lease, insurance records, (1964-1975), loan agreements, including exchanges with the Georgia Museum of Art (1970-1971), loan receipts, and miscellaneous receipts and statements.
 Teaching materials (1955-1973) are from Brooklyn College lectures.